-Football position.
-Line your baby's back along your forearm to hold your baby like a football, supporting his or her head and neck in your palm.
+- Football position.
+Line your baby's back along your forearm to hold your baby like a football, supporting his head and neck in your palm.
 This works best with newborns and small babies.
 It's also a good position if you're recovering from a cesarean birth and need to protect your belly from the pressure or weight of your baby.

-Side-lying position.
+- Side-lying position.
 This position is great for night feedings in bed.
-Side-lying also works well if you're recovering from an episiotomy -- an incision to widen the vaginal opening during delivery.
+Side-lying also works well if you're recovering from an episiotomy, an incision to widen the vaginal opening during delivery.
 Use pillows under your head to get comfortable.
 Then snuggle close to your baby and use your free hand to lift your breast and nipple into your baby's mouth.
 Once your baby is correctly "latched on," support your baby's head and neck with your free hand so there's no twisting or straining to keep nursing.

-How Do I Get My Baby to "Latch on" During Breastfeeding?
+How Do I Get My Baby to 'Latch on' During Breastfeeding?

-Position your baby facing you, so your baby is comfortable and doesn't have to twist his or her neck to breastfeeding.
+Position your baby facing you, so your baby is comfortable and doesn't have to twist his neck to feed.
 With one hand, cup your breast and gently stroke your baby's lower lip with your nipple.
 Your baby's instinctive reflex will be to open the mouth wide.
 With your hand supporting your baby's neck, bring your baby's mouth closer around your nipple, trying to center your nipple in the baby's mouth above the tongue.

 You'll know your baby is "latched on" correctly when both lips are pursed outward around your nipple.
-Your infant should have all of your nipple and most of the areola, which is the darker skin around your nipple, in his or her mouth.
+Your infant should have all of your nipple and most of the areola, which is the darker skin around your nipple, in his mouth.
 While you may feel a slight tingling or tugging, breastfeeding should not be painful.
 If your baby isn't latched on correctly and nursing with a smooth, comfortable rhythm, gently nudge your pinky between your baby's gums to break the suction, remove your nipple, and try again.
 Good "latching on" helps prevent sore nipples.